 - Payment of Compensation Fee- when both parties reach an agreement, the compensation fee will be paid

 Most medical negligence cases do not however get to a court trial.
-Our negligence solicitors have a record of settling claims out of court and quickly too.
-Only 0.6% of all claims against the NHS in 2019/20 went to court.
+Our partnered negligence solicitors are here to secure your compensation as quickly as possible.
+In 2017/18, fewer than 1% of claims against NHS England went to full trial.